COGS108/Overview/COGS108-Syllabus.md

 ### Attendance

 I continue to believe that attending in-person is the best way to learn for most people.
-Our goal is to make the lecture and discussion section worth your while to attend.
-But no one will be forced to, there is a pandemic and many extenuating circumstances.
-You're adults, you will know what fits your constraints and needs.
+Our goal is to make the lecture and discussion section worth your while to attend through interactive content and making it a good place to get questions answered.
+But you're adults, you will know what fits your constraints and needs.

-The only exception is for the two planned guest lectures.
-If the situation permits live lectures, we will strongly encourage you to attend in-person so that we may show respect to our guests.

 That said, there is no component of your grade that is based on attendance or live participation.
 DO NOT COME TO IN-PERSON CLASS IF YOU FEEL SNIFFLY OR SICK!!!
 I really don't want our very large lecture hall to become a super-spreader event for any illnesses.